Everybody wants the easy way out.

 That building muscle and transforming your body takes HARD FUCKING WORK.

-How many great athletes or physiques have been built in 2-3 short training sessions per week?
+How many great athletes or physiques have been built in just a few short, half-assed training sessions per week?

 None.
 That’s how many.

 The above is not meant to say that you have to lift weights every day.
 You shouldn’t be doing that.
 That won’t help you make gains any faster.

 To build muscle optimally, the average busy guy would be best served by doing three hard strength training workouts per week.
 The reason I say three and not four is because you also have to make time for conditioning.
 That means at least one or two hard hill sprint, sled or bike sessions.

 Conditioning is essential.
 You can’t skip it.
 It helps you get lean and in shape.
 Being big, strong and out of shape ain’t cool.
 You want be all three.

 Now, if you do all that, you’ve got four hard workouts per week.
 That’s a lot.
 You need your sleep, stress and nutrition to be on point in order to recover from that.
 But it’s what it takes to get the job done.

 If you’ve been training for a long time and have proven that you can handle that work load you may be able to get away with adding a fourth strength training session.
 But I’d make it an easy day.
 So something like pumping up the guns with moderate weights and high reps.

 Some people prefer more than four strength training days per week but that’s a hell of a lot to recover from.
 The only way that can really work is if you are training very submaximally.
 But I really see no point in that nor is it remotely enjoyable.